ponylang/distributed-cycle-detection/protocol.md

 ## Leadership determination

-- Leadership for a cycle is initially determined locally
+- Leadership for a connected component is initially determined locally
+- Each time a connected component has a state change, leadership is redetermined locally
+- Locally the only determination is "I am the leader" or "I am not the leader"
-- A leader can delegate leadership to a different member of the possible cycle
+- A leader can delegate leadership to a different member of the connected component
-- If two cycles are merged together, a new leadership "election" happens.
-- The leader is the actor that appears in the cycle most often
+- The leader is the actor that appears in the connected component most often
-- If more than 1 actor has the same number of appearances, the actor with the lowest memory address is the leader
+- If more than 1 actor has the same number of appearances, the actor with the lowest ACTOR IDENTIFIER is the leader

 ## Cycle confirmation